 2. Can you describe your business in 3 words?

-whimsical, natural, custom
+whimsical, natural, customemeraldpetalspdx_0007

 3. What sets you apart from other florists in Portland?